ata4/esrgan-launcher/README.md

 For a list of freely available models to download, take a look at the [upscale.wiki model database](https://upscale.wiki/wiki/Model_Database).

+## Tiling

+Since upscaling images can take a lot of VRAM, the script splits large input images into smaller tiles, upscales those one by one and puts them back together in memory by default.
+Some overlapping is applied to compensate artifacts near the border of the tiles.
+The result still varies slightly compared to upscaling the image in one go, but it should be barely noticeable.
+Still, it's recommended to experiment with the ``--tilesize`` argument to find the maximum value that your GPU supports to reduce its impact on the output.

 ## Command line examples

 Upscale all images in folder `input` and put the result in `output` using all files from folder `models`.